Ankk4/bash-setup/README.md

 - Update and manage

 To-do:
-- copy .vimrc, rather than echo the text.
-M
 - Install pathogen (vim) A
-- Check unzip
+- Check git and unzip installations
 - .bashrc aliases
-- InstallMenu typos M
 - Make install.sh consistent A
-- Add unzip to installmenu M